Torsion and K-theory for some free wreath products: Classification of torsion actions

 Note that inducing the standard module of one of the factors yields the standard module of the free product.
 As a first step, we will prove that if we induce a non-standard torsion module, then we again obtain a non-standard one.
 This requires a characterization of standard module through the following notion of stabilizer : if $R$ is an $I$-based ring and $M$ is a $J$-based $R$-module, we define the \emph{stabilizer} of an element $j\in J$ by

 Note that if $M$ is cofinite, then the stabilizer of any element is finite .
-Moreover, if the module is standard then there is exactly one element with trivial stabilizer, which is the one corresponding the trivial representation of $\G$.
+Moreover, if the module is standard then there is at least one element with trivial stabilizer, which is the one corresponding the trivial representation of $\G$.
 In fact, the converse also holds :

 \begin{lem} Let $N$ be a fusion module of $R_{\G}$ and assume that there is a basis element $j_{0}$ with trivial stabilizer.
 Then, there is an isomorphism of based $R_{\G}$-modules $N\to R_{\G}$ sending $j_{0}$ to the trivial representation. \end{lem}